-How does the content needs to change if an organization moves to CXM?
+How does the content needs to change if an organisation moves to CXM?

 Cruce Saunders: Well, really customer experience management can’t happen without intelligent content, right?
 We’re both speaking at the Intelligent Content Conference.
 That’s a good vehicle for marketers to really understand the role and impact of intelligent content, especially in marketing content.
 But really of course this goes into all content types across organization.

 But it has got model, metadata, markup, schema and taxonomy.
 At ICC, participants will understand what those are.
 There’s a really good – there’s a new book called Intelligent Content: A Primer that’s out there from XML Press.
 There’s other good materials to kind of understand what intelligent content is.
 But ultimately, adaptive content is everything.
 You cannot personalize customer experience without the content having structure, allowing it to adapt.

 Ultimately, adaptive content is everything.
 You cannot personalize customer experience without the content having structure, allowing it to adapt. per @mrcruce Click To Tweet

 That’s why your work in educating people around the world about adaptive content is so important to digital transformation because those audiences are gaining the perspective to understand the whole next generation of how we’re going to integrate with knowledge, how humans will integrate with knowledge in the future.